solo-fsw/opensesame-tobii-env/README.md

 - Download the opensesame3 folder located inside this repo (click [here](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fsolo-fsw%2Fopensesame-tobii-env%2Ftree%2Fmain%2Fopensesame3) to download the folder).
 - Unzip the folder.
 - Open the Anaconda prompt (click on Windows Start menu and type "Anaconda prompt").
-- Type `conda env create -f <PATH TO YML>\opensesame3-py38.yml` where `<path to yml file>` is the path where the yml file is located.
-For example, when the yml file is located in C:\ExperimentData, the command to run should be: `conda env create -f C:\ExperimentData\opensesame3-py38.yml`.
+- Type `conda env create -f "<PATH TO YML>\opensesame3-py38.yml"` where `<PATH TO YML>` is the path where the yml file is located.
+For example, when the yml file is located in `C:\ExperimentData`, the command to run should be: `conda env create -f "C:\ExperimentData\opensesame3-py38.yml"`.
 - Type `conda activate opensesame3-py38`
 - Type `pip install http://files.cogsci.nl/expyriment-0.10.0+opensesame2-py3-none-any.whl`
 - Type `opensesame` to run opensesame.

+> [!NOTE]
 > Creating the environment may take quite long (possibly 15+ minutes); please be patient!

 ## Activating the environment and opening OpenSesame 3
 The instructions below need to be followed when opening OpenSesame in the enviornment after the environment was created.

+> [!WARNING]
-> Note that when trying to open your OpenSesame experiment by double-clicking on the .osexp file, it will open in the system installation of OpenSesame, not in the environment.
+> When trying to open your OpenSesame experiment by double-clicking on the .osexp file, it will open in the system installation of OpenSesame, not in the environment.
 To open your task in the environment, you first need to activate the environment and then run OpenSesame.
   - Open the Anaconda prompt (click on Windows Start menu and type "Anaconda prompt").
   - Type `conda activate opensesame3-py38` to activate the environment.
   - Type `opensesame` to run opensesame.